Punktum-dk/epp-service-specification/README.md

 - in WHOIS, see [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
 - on www.dk-hostmaster.dk, see - [DK Hostmaster RESTful WHOIS Service Specification][DKHMWHOISRESTSPEC]

+<a id="unsupported-domain-status-codes"></a>
+### Unsupported Domain Status Codes

+Several of the domain status codes described in [RFC:5731] and the [ICANN status code description][ICANN] are not supported.

+All of the `client*` status codes are note supported:

+- `clientDeleteProhibited`
+- `clientHold`
+- `clientRenewProhibited`
+- `clientTransferProhibited`
+- `clientUpdateProhibited`

+The administrative models does not support user enforced restraints.

+- `addPeriod`
+- `autoRenewPeriod`
+- `renewPeriod`
+- `transferPeriod`

+Are all ICANN statuses and are not regarded as standard and they do not map to business rules used in the DK Hostmaster registry system, based on the descriptions in the [ICANN status code description][ICANN].

+- `pendingRenew`
+- `pendingRestore`
+- `pendingTransfer`

+The operations for renew, restore and transfer are instantaneous and the listed pending-states do therefor not map to business processes used in the DK Hostmaster registry system.

+- `inactive`

+This state is unsupported, since domain names in the DK Hostmaster registry **must** have associated name servers.

+The [domain status codes listing](#domain-status-codes) holds a complete listing of all the status codes.

 <a id="supported-object-transform-and-query-commands"></a>
 ## Supported Object Transform and Query Commands

-The following describes the currently supported EPP commands.
+The following section describes the currently supported EPP commands.
 As mentioned previously, some of the commands have been extended beyond the basic capabilities of EPP.
-These minor extensions are described separately under each command and are included in the [XSD files][XSD Files] listed in the [Resources](#resources) chapter.
+These extensions are described separately under each command and are included in the [DKHMXSD][DKHMXSD] listed in the [Resources](#resources) chapter.

+The supported commands are:

+- `hello`
+- `login`, including change password
+- `logout`
+- `create` (contact/domain/host)
+- `check` (contact/domain/host)
+- `info` (contact/domain/host)
+- `update` (contact/domain/host)
+- `renew` (domain)
+- `transfer` (domain)
+- `delete` (host/domain)
+- `poll`, including acknowledgement of messages
+- `balance` command extension
+- `restore` extension to update domain command

 Commands that have not been extended are not described in much detail, please refer to the general EPP documentation from IETF (see: the RFCs listed in [References](#references)).